Welcome to Lasang Pinoy NWA, a Filipino restaurant in Downtown Rogers, AR.

 BBQ Skewers / Filipino BBQ on a Stick

 3 skewers of thinly sliced meat, char-grilled and glazed with a secret sweet & sour sauce (banana ketchup base).
 Served with atchara (pickled papaya).
-Choose: Pork or Chicken (or Tofu).![]()
+Choose: Pork, chicken, shrimp or Tofu.![]()

-Filipino BBQ has always been a popular dish amoung Filipinos, but is wasn’t until the 19th century that it became part of the street food culture in the Philippines.
+Filipino BBQ has always been a popular dish among Filipinos, but is wasn’t until the 19th century that it became part of the street food culture in the Philippines.

 Ginisang Green Beans / Sautéed Green Beans